erebe/wstunnel/README.md

 Now your wstunnel server, will only accept connection if the client specify the correct path prefix during the upgrade request.

+If you need more customization, you can use a config file to specify specific rules with `--restrict-config`.
+You can find examples of restriction rules [there](https://github.com/erebe/wstunnel/blob/main/restrictions.yaml)

 ---

 ### Use HTTP2 instead of websocket for the transport protocol <a name="http2"></a>